NFL Week 9 odds, predictions, bets: Chiefs vs. Bills picks from expert on 11-3 roll

-Chiefs vs. Bills picks, odds, line, start time: NFL Week 9 predictions from expert on 11-3 run
+Chiefs vs. Bills picks, odds, line, start time: NFL Week 9 predictions from expert on a 11-3 roll

-SportsLine expert Josh Nagel has revealed his Kansas City vs. Buffalo picks for Sunday, Nov.
-2
+SportsLine expert Josh Nagel has revealed his Kansas City vs. Buffalo picks featuring a matchup of Patrick Mahomes and Josh Allen

 Teams looking to fight their way back to the top of their respective divisions meet when the nine-time defending AFC West champion Kansas City Chiefs take on the five-time defending AFC East champion Buffalo Bills on Sunday.
 Kansas City is coming off a 28-7 win over the Washington Commanders on Monday, while Buffalo defeated the Carolina Panthers 40-9 last Sunday.
 The Chiefs (5-3), who have won three in a row, are 1-2 on the road this season.
 The Bills (5-2), who have lost two of three, are 3-1 on their home field.

 Kickoff from Highmark Stadium in Orchard Park, N.Y., is set for 4:25 p.m.
 ET.
 Buffalo leads the all-time series 30-26-1, including wins in three of the last five meetings.
 Kansas City is a 2.5-point favorite in the latest Chiefs vs. Bills odds from SportsLine consensus, while the over-under for total points scored is 52.5.
+Kansas City is at -136 on the money line.
 Before making any Bills vs. Chiefs picks, make sure you check out what SportsLine expert, Josh Nagel, has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: